Arthritis Treatment

 • An extremely safe treatment

-• i\Involves inserting very fine needles into specific points on the body
+• Involves inserting exceptionally fine acupuncture needles into specific points on the body.

-• In the majority of cases is extremely effective in the treatment of arthritis
+• Most cases it is extremely effective in the treatment of arthritis.

 Trigger Point Therapy

-• A trigger point is a localised, hyperirritable area found within muscles.
-When gentle compression is applied, the area becomes exquisitely painful
+• A trigger point is a localised, hyper-irritable area found within muscles.
+When gentle compression is applied, the area becomes extremely painful.

-• Treatment of the trigger point involves stimulation of the affected area by massage, acupuncture needles, or electrical nerve stimulation onto the skin or specific acupuncture methods
+• Treatment of the trigger point involves stimulation of the affected area by massage, acupuncture needles, or electrical nerve stimulation onto the skin or specific acupuncture points.

 • Stimulation of the affected area results in relaxation of the trigger point, allowing the muscles to be gently stretched to their full length